awsdocs/amazon-workspaces-administration-guide/doc_source/enable-workdocs-active-directory.md

 If you're using AWS Managed Microsoft AD with Amazon WorkSpaces, you can enable Amazon WorkDocs for your directory through either the Amazon WorkDocs console or the AWS Directory Service console\.

+**Note**
+Amazon WorkDocs is not available in all of the AWS Regions where Amazon WorkSpaces is available\.
+For more information, see [Amazon WorkDocs Pricing](http://aws.amazon.com/workdocs/pricing/)\.

 **To enable WorkDocs through the Amazon WorkDocs console**

 1. Open the Amazon WorkDocs console at [https://console\.aws\.amazon\.com/zocalo/](https://console.aws.amazon.com/zocalo/)\.